 The rate of change of thermal, or internal, energy is

-where is specific internal energy (internal energy per unit volume).
+where is specific internal energy (internal energy per unit mass).
 The heat flux is

 where is the heat flux vector, defined positive inwards.
 The heat source is

 The rate of change of total energy for a particle of material must equal the input of mechanical and thermodynamic power from fluxes and sources acting on the particle.
 In the limit where particle size is infinitesimally small